-Human Para now seeks to sponsor innovative research projects which will add to our understanding of MAP’s role in human disease.
-For further details and instructions on how to submit a proposal, please see the Application Instructions.
+Human Paratuberculosis Foundation seeks to sponsor innovative research projects which will add to our understanding of MAP’s role in human disease.
+We encourage cooperative efforts among investigators, research centers, and other resources.